 Step 4: Examination & Biopsy

-The doctor inspects the lining of the digestive tract in detail.
+The doctor visually inspects the digestive tract.

 Polyps or small growths can be removed immediately.